 1. Serve up eco-snacks.
-Mix up some trail mix (with raisins, sunflowers, peanuts, almonds, chocolate chips) assemble one of these cute flower-power veggie trays, or whip up a batch of these yummy Earth Day bars.
-Celebrating the global nature of the ingredients (raisins from California, chocolate from Africa, coconut from the Philippines) is a cute idea, but it's still a good idea to look for locally sourced ingredients whenever possible!
+Mix up some trail mix with raisins, sunflower seeds, peanuts, almonds and chocolate chips, or whip up a batch of these yummy Earth Day bars.
+Celebrating the global nature of the ingredients (raisins from California, chocolate from Africa, coconut from the Philippines) is a cute idea, but it's still a good idea to look for locally sourced ingredients whenever possible.

 2. Make a nature craft.
 Try your hand at one of these cute nature craft ideas, or get creative and come up with your own eco-masterpieces.

 3. Host an Earth Day 5K (or 1K).
 This may seem like a big endeavor for Earth Day, but don't let it scare you.
-I've been planning my town's first ever Luray Earth Day 5K on the Greenway, and it's shaping up to be an awesome event.
-I have to say that I've enjoyed every minute of the planning process.
+I planned my town's first-ever Earth Day 5K, and I enjoyed every minute of the planning process.
 Even if you don't decide to do a big community-wide event, you can still challenge your friends and neighbors to a run or walk in honor of Earth Day.
 It's the perfect way to get out and enjoy the planet and the day.

 4. Take a walk.
 If an organized walk or run is too intimidating, you can still get outdoors for a walk around the block or local park with your own family.
 Check out these tips for exploring the outdoors with your kids.

 6. Plant a garden.
-Grab the kids, a shovel, and some seeds and hit the dirt with your family.
-Whether you plant one tomato plant in a pot or a large garden of fruits and veggies, gardening with your kids wil teach them about the cycles of nature and the beauty of growing your own food.
+Grab the kids, a shovel and some seeds and hit the dirt with your family.
+Whether you plant one tomato plant in a pot or a large garden of fruits and veggies, gardening with your kids will teach them about the cycles of nature and the beauty of growing your own food.

 7. Watch an eco-flick.
 Snuggle up on the sofa with your kids and your favorite brand of organic popcorn to watch one of these family friendly eco-movies.
 In the mood for a sobering documentary?
-Try a classic like Al Gore's "An Inconvenient Truth" or a newer film like "Lunch Line," "Waiting For Superman," "The Cove" or "Fat, Sick, and Nearly Dead."
+Try a classic like Al Gore's "An Inconvenient Truth" or more recent ones like "Lunch Line," "Waiting For Superman," "The Cove" or "Fat, Sick, and Nearly Dead."